 1. Change the conversation.
 The inability to have meaningful conversations contributes significantly to the unproductive relationships that can sometimes develop across diversity divides.
 To work with those whose background and perspective is vastly different, or whose role or leadership style is at odds, people at every organizational level need to have effective conversations.

-Foster direct conversations about DEI to break down silos and communication barriers.
+Foster direct conversations about EDI to break down silos and communication barriers.
 Our Better Conversations Every Day program, for example, teaches leaders of all levels and roles in the organization how to hold a coaching conversation.

 After all, better culture starts with better conversations, so by improving the quality of your organization’s everyday conversations, you’ll develop a culture of increased openness, respect for differences, and understanding — which will fuel better collaboration, more innovation, and greater effectiveness.